 And, these are the factors to take into consideration when you’re buying a gaming monitor of your own.
 If you want to go ahead and start browsing on your own, head over to Amazon and scour away with the information we’ve given you!

 Before we leave, we want to know: what do you prioritize in your gaming experience?
 Do you prefer smoother gameplay for competitive gaming or prettier graphics because aesthetics matter most?
-There are no wrong answers here, and we’d love to hear your thoughts!
+There are no wrong answers here, and we’d love to hear your thoughts in the comments below!